ash10ben10/Snake/README.md

-Labyrinth Escape
+Snake
 ======================
-This is the repository for Labyrinth Escape: Under Construction (BETA).
+This is the repository for the Snake Game: Under Construction (BETA).
 This game will be managed by carTreiLowe.

 Lowe Antony Balean